Is Seattle a Good Place to Invest in Real Estate?

 Seattle Rent Prices Are Rising in 2022

 Rental prices are rising in Seattle due to an increase in demand.
-As of October 03, 2022, the average rent for a 1-bedroom apartment in Seattle, WA is currently $2,009.
-This is an 18% increase compared to the previous year.
-The average monthly rent for a studio apartment in Seattle jumped by 1 percent to $2,009 during the last month.
-The average rent for a one-bedroom apartment remained flat.
+As of December 0, 2022, the average rent for a 1-bedroom apartment in Seattle, WA is currently $1,999.
+This is an 11% increase compared to the previous year.
+Over the past month, the average rent for a studio apartment in Seattle increased by 3% to $1,442.
+The average rent for a 1-bedroom apartment increased by 5% to $1,999, and the average rent for a 2-bedroom apartment increased by 10% to $2,849.

-- Three-bedroom apartment rents average $3,495 which is a 13% increase from last year.
+- Three-bedroom apartment rents average $3,495 which is an 11% increase from last year.

 Only 15% of the apartments can be rented for less than $1500, and more than 50% of the apartments are priced at more than $2,000 per month.
 This shows that overall rent prices are very high in Seattle and a huge drop in rent prices can help new renters to lock in a long-term lease.